Gardner Douglas

 Gardner Douglas is a British low volume sports car manufacturer, based in Grantham, Lincolnshire, England.
 Their models include replicas of the AC Cobra and the Lola T70.

 History and development

 Just 26 MkIII 289 Cobras were made before AC collapsed in 1967 and so the enduring popular image of the marque is the Shelby 427 Cobra which became legend after winning class honours at Le Mans in 1965.

+Models

 GD Mk3

 Based on the AC Mk.3 289, the Mk.3 comes with two chassis options.
 The first utilises refurbished Jaguar suspension whereas the second "Euro" option uses bespoke racing suspension, with double wishbone coilover suspension and cast alloy uprights.
 The chassis is a steel triangulated backbone type with a GRP semi-monocoque body mounted on top.
 It's available as a factory built car or in component form for self-assembly.